 Bringing UX to academia

 Kevin D. Reyes (@KevinDReyes) is an independent scholar on national security and currently a law library manager at American University Washington College of Law, where he works on library user experience (UX).
-He is also consulting editor for the American University National Security Law Brief, and a fellow with Freedom Forward, an organization focused on U.S. foreign policy and human rights.
+He is also consulting editor for the American University National Security Law Brief.

 He previously served as a fellow and research associate at the award-winning Human Rights Center at UC Berkeley School of Law, working on issues of international criminal law and sexual violence with organizations such as the International Criminal Court (ICC).